All Episodes

 It's not just an ideological battle with Walmart.

-It's not just a union battle, but the the states, by the way, state legislatures are using the friendly alliances they have with unions who are mounting their own case against Walmart to add up and ratchet up the threat.
+It's not just a union battle, but the states, by the way, state legislatures are using the friendly alliances they have with unions who are mounting their own case against Walmart to add up and ratchet up the threat.

-As I say this, I detest these people, I detest people who do this.
+I detest people who do this.

-I di I detest this this whole way of thinking.
+I detest this whole way of thinking.

-And it to me poses far greater threat than the port deal ever could.
+And it, to me, poses far greater threat than the port deal ever could.

-Because this is a I think the worst thing that can happen to this country is liberalism.
+Because this is a, I think the worst thing that can happen to this country is liberalism.

 But we've got a bunch of dunderheads who actually think, despite evidence the world over of failure after failure after failure of it, that it's the way to go.